AdaCore/learn/courses/intro-to-ada/chapters/tasking.rst

 -----

 A task can be thought as an application that runs *concurrently* with the main application.
-In other programming languages, a task is can be called a `thread <https://en.wikipedia.org/wiki/Thread_(computing)>`_, and tasking can be called `multithreading
+In other programming languages, a task can be called a `thread <https://en.wikipedia.org/wiki/Thread_(computing)>`_, and tasking can be called `multithreading
 <https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading>`_.